 It is not good for “derivatives with extreme nonlinearities” (e.g., MBS).
 The Taylor approximation is not helpful when the derivative exhibits extreme non-linearities.
 This includes mortgage-backed securities (MBS) and fixed income securities with embedded options

-In the case of “delta-normal,” we are assuming the underyling risk factors are normally distributed.
+In the case of “delta-normal,” we are assuming the underlying risk factors are normally distributed.

 Explain the full revaluation method for computing VaR.